Zookeeper and Animal Trainer

 If these methods still don't work, zoos may begin to consider transferring the animal to another facility where they think it may be more successful.
 They won't rest until they find a solution!

-Asked by Laura almost 11 years ago
+Asked by CAT over 11 years ago